3sanket3/learning/react/learning.md

-Fron advanced-react-patterns courses by Kent C. Dodds
+From advanced-react-patterns courses by Kent C. Dodds

 ## Compound Component
 - Good pattern to have parent child kind of relations